StoqMA meets distribution testing: with easy witnesses

 The circuit size of $V'_x$ is a polynomial of $|x|$ since both sample and query complexity are efficient.
 We thus conclude that the new $\MA$ verifier $V'_x$ is efficient, and only requires $O\left(1/(a-b)^2\right)$ copies of the witness $w$, which finishes the completeness case.

-For the soundness case, the acceptance probability $\Pacc$ of the $\eStoqMA$ verifier $V_x$ for all witnesses is obviously upper-bounded by $b$, regardless of whether witnesses are easy or not.
+For the soundness case, the acceptance probability $\Pacc$ of the $\eStoqMA$ verifier $V_x$ for all witnesses is obviously upper-bounded by $b$, regardless of whether such a witness is easy or not.
 Furthermore, entangled witnesses are useless since we draw samples by performing measurements separately.
 Hence, the maximum acceptance probability of the new $\MA$ verifier $V'_x$ is also at most $b$. \end{proof}